 Make sure to ask questions about the animal’s behavior, especially with dogs.
 Ask things like: “How do they behave around other dogs?”
 “Are you following any training regimen with him/her?”
 “What’s your dog’s general disposition?”

 You can learn a lot through these questions, whether through direct answers or if the pet owner is trying to avoid saying something

 This is the ultimate litmus test – trust your gut feeling!

 Maybe it’s just one thing you can’t put your finger on and it keeps bothering you.
 Or, a bunch of seemingly minor things add up.
 You might feel like you’re being paranoid or that these things shouldn’t bother you.

 For example, homeowners should trust that you’re a competent adult and can handle tying a full trash bag and replacing the liner after.
 This was actually demonstrated to us once!
-We had another instance where the process dragged on for weeks and when we finally went to meet the homeowner in person it was clear that she was not truly comfortable with the idea despite wanting to give it a try.
+The process with this homeowner had also dragged on for weeks, and when we finally went to meet the her in person it was clear that she was not truly comfortable with the idea despite wanting to give it a try.

 Especially when we were first starting out, we questioned what was normal.
-By connecting with the larger community of worldwide house sitters on a housesitting via Facebook groups, we quickly learned that most other housesitters go by this very important rule of thumb as well.
+By connecting with the larger community of worldwide house sitters on a house sitting via Facebook groups, we quickly learned that most other house sitters go by this very important rule of thumb as well.

 We try to approach housesitting in a way that allows us to say “no” without fear of consequences.
 And we hope to show that you can too!

 Avoid Bad House Sits and House Sitting Horror Stories with Our Tips for House Sitters: